-Huge shifts in consumer behaviour have left many businesses, often working in outdated systems and processes, faced with new challenges as they try to capture increased demand.
+Huge shifts in consumer behavior have left many businesses, often working in outdated systems and processes, faced with new challenges as they try to capture increased demand.
 In this dynamic market, end-to-end commerce management is no longer a nice-to-have.
 It’s essential.
 Much like how “digital strategy” has moved from the last slide in a pitch deck 10 years ago to being the foundation of everything we do today, commerce must now become a core competency for all businesses.

-At Publicis Commerce, we’ve been leading our clients through the digital acceleration necessary to navigate these unpredictable times, seise new opportunities, and be ready for what’s next.
+At Publicis Commerce, we’ve been leading our clients through the digital acceleration necessary to navigate these unpredictable times, seize new opportunities, and be ready for what’s next.
 Here are some of the steps we’re taking to implement future-forward, winning commerce strategies.

 Assess maturity and set measurable goals

 For companies looking to ramp up investment in end-to-end commerce management, we recommend starting with an honest audit of your capabilities.
-A commerce maturity assessment — of your organisational structure, operations, category, momentum, and more — starts an informed conversation, establishes where the organisation stands, and clearly maps out the tools and processes necessary to reach the next level.
+A commerce maturity assessment — of your organizational structure, operations, category, momentum, and more — starts an informed conversation, establishes where the organization stands, and clearly maps out the tools and processes necessary to reach the next level.
 An executive sponsor, like the chief digital officer, can help champion this process, driving a credible agenda and influencing necessary change across all levels of the business.

 A commerce maturity assessment can especially help establish a shared scoreboard, with common goals and consistent measurement.
-For many clients, their assessments inform media budgeting models and major bi-annual media decisions, which then inform day-to-day implementation and optimisation.
-When COVID-19 hit, one of our CPG clients, spanning multiple regions and categories, was able to quickly identify one specific action each of its brands could adopt across local markets to continue optimising sales.
+For many clients, their assessments inform media budgeting models and major bi-annual media decisions, which then inform day-to-day implementation and optimization.
+When COVID-19 hit, one of our CPG clients, spanning multiple regions and categories, was able to quickly identify one specific action each of its brands could adopt across local markets to continue optimizing sales.
 A unified measurement platform and quarterly tracking has allowed both client and agency teams around the globe to maintain a holistic view of progress, regardless of unique and fluctuating market dynamics.

 Silos ultimately transfer to the agency structure, which can lead to a disjointed customer narrative.